A Local's Guide to the Best Places to Visit in Burlington, Vermont

 Burlington is known for its unique culture.
 Live music, art, local food, and quirky personalities are all celebrated here.
 Join me as we explore a few things this lovely city has to offer!

 Burlington is a 100% sustainable city running entirely on renewable energy.

 You can't say you've visited Burlington unless you've been to Church St. This cobblestone street in the center of Burlington is full of life and energy.
 From live music to boutiques you won't find anywhere else, Church St is a must when in Burlington.

 Church St also features many events, including First Night (a New Year's Eve festival), an annual Christmas Tree lighting, a sidewalk sale (August), and Mardi Gras festival, to name a few.

 I cannot relay to you how great the restaurants are in Burlington.
 If a restaurant does not have great food and a unique concept, it won't survive here.
 For this reason, I have decided to compile my favorites into a list.
 I want to mention that this list is in no way exhaustive.
 There are so many amazing restaurants that it was very difficult to select only a few for each category.

-- Best food carts: Poutine cart (halfway up Church St) & Skinny Pancake (crepes)
+- Best food carts: Skinny Pancake

 - Best pizza: American Flatbread (VERY popular, the pizza is excellent but expect to wait) & Pizzeria Verita (Neapolitan pizza)